11 Best Ways To Improve Your Marriage

 Take a look inside.
 Are there things you want to work on?

 Personal growth will help you and your relationship.

 I highly recommend these personal development books!
 And I recently finished this one and this one and they are too good not to read.

 Also, if you are a book person, this marriage book is my favorite!
 Here are a few more marriage books that will not disappoint!

 4) Say Something Positive

 Some days, it may seem like one thing after another is wrong.

 Picture this.
-Your spouse walks in the house from work.
+Your spouse walks into the house from work.
 You give them a quick hello and then dive into a long list of things you dealt with today and things you need them to do ASAP.

 I catch myself doing this quite a bit.
 I rattle off all the negatives of a day before my husband can even take his coat off.

 The day-to-day mess of life is always going to be there.